-The achievements of the biotech industry in 2018 culminated in three Nobel Prizes^[6].
-James Allison and Tasuku

-Honjo were awarded the Nobel Prize for Physiology and Medicine for their discovery of checkpoint inhibitors^[6].
-Half of the Nobel Prize for Physics went to Arthur Ashkin for designing a laser that can be used to precisely manipulate molecules in cells^[6].
-One part of the Nobel Prize for Chemistry was awarded to Frances Arnold for her contribution and work in evolving enzymes, the other half went to George Smith and Gregory Winter for developing the phage display technique for the creation of novel antibodies^[6].
+Several Nobel Prizes have also been awarded for discoveries that have proven indispensable for the biotech industry.
+In 2018, James Allison and Tasuku Honjo were awarded the Nobel Prize for Physiology and Medicine for their discovery of checkpoint inhibitors, which has led to the development and approval of cancer drugs that release the checkpoint brakes on the immune system^[5].
+Half of the 2018 Nobel Prize for Physics went to Arthur Ashkin for designing a laser that can be used to precisely manipulate molecules in cells, while one part of the Nobel Prize for Chemistry was awarded to George Smith and Gregory Winter for developing the phage display technique for the creation of novel antibodies^[5].
+More notably in 2020, Emmanuelle Charpentier and Jennifer A. Doudna were awarded the Nobel Prize in Chemistry for their breakthrough research on CRISPR-Cas9 as a gene-editing tool^[6].

 Biotech and innovation are closely linked.
-Since the 1950s, modern biotechnology has brought us monoclonal antibodies, novel vaccines, immunotherapies, CRISPR-Cas9, and more.
+Since the 1950s, modern biotechnology has brought us monoclonal antibodies, novel vaccines, immunotherapies, and more.
 Found at the forefront of the biotech industry are large biotech and pharma companies such as Celgene, Gilead, Amgen, Pfizer, Roche, and Novartis^[7].
 Behind the scenes, however, are thousands of emerging biotech companies driving innovation and success.